Pisidice of Methymna: Connections

 Pisidice and Achilles fit a pattern of tragic love stories where a young maiden falls in love with a great warrior attacking her homeland, and betrays (or rarely, saves) said homeland to him with the prospect of marriage.
 But instead of marrying her, after her lover has profitted from her condemnable actions he denounces her as a traitor and has her executed for treason.
+This pattern is also seen in the myths of Scylla with Minos, Comaetho with Amphitryon, and Leucippus with Leucophryne.

 The story of Pisidice, and particularly the variation of the story that takes place in Asia Minor, seems to be part of an old Aeolic epic tradition about Achilles raiding Anatolian and Aegean cities, a tradition whose traces can be seen as early as the epic poems Iliad and the lost Cypria.
 Both poems relate stories of city-sacking Achilles besieging cities like Lyrnessus, Pedasus–from which his primary concubine Briseis is also attained– and others including Lesbos itself, juxtaposed with his and the other Achaeans' inability to take Troy.

 Although Homer identifies Briseis' home as Lyrnessus, in other authors it is Pedasus instead.
 Both she and Pisidice have their homelands sacked by the hero, their kin killed at his hands, and have visions about their marriage to Achilles.
-All those city-sacking narratives from that tradition seem to follow more or less the same pattern where a city is captured (sometimes with the help of a maiden who falls in love with Achilles), the male soldiers are put to death, and the women are taken as slaves, so it is possible that Briseis herself might have originated from a pattern of such stories, although the Iliad clearly does not incorporate romantic elements in its narrative about his raid of Briseis' homeland.
+All those city-sacking narratives from this tradition seem to follow more or less the same pattern where a city is captured (sometimes with the help of a maiden who falls in love with Achilles), the male soldiers are put to death, and the women are taken as slaves, so it is possible that Briseis herself might have originated from a pattern of such stories, although the Iliad clearly does not incorporate romantic elements in its narrative about his raid of Briseis' homeland.